danielhamam/danielhamam/README.md

              'Many of life's failures are people who did not realize how close they were to success when they gave up'

 <h4> Why do I code? </h4>
 - Code, to me, exemplifies self-expression.
 We shouldn't be afraid to fail.
-To challenge one's logic, creativity and patience all in one-sitting not only leads to better code, but easily helps grow confidence.
-I learned to live by these quotes:
+To challenge one's logic, creativity and patience all in one-sitting not only expands intelligence, but also substantially grows confidence.

 <h4 align="left">Let's discuss: </h4>
 <p align="left">